-Employing organisations are expected to meet the expectations set out in the HEE Quality Framework for education and training.
-It is understood that HEE Schools support employing organisations in meeting the expectations of the Quality Framework.
-In this context, this reference guide has been designed to help define the relationship between the employer and HEE in supporting trainees requiring additional support.
+expectations of the Quality Framework.
+In this context, this reference guide has been designed to help define the relationship between the employer and NHS England in supporting trainees requiring additional support.

 Employers may use this guidance to assist with decision making around training and outcomes.